10 points about rani laxmi bai

 8. They declared Nana Sahib as Peshwa and Rao Sahib as governor.

-9. The British soldiers finally captured Gwalior, and Rani was defeated in the battle.
+9. The British soldiers finally captured Gwalior, and Rani was defeated.

 10. On June 17, 1858, she fought her final battle, and people performed rituals to cremate her body beneath a tamarind tree at the foot of the Rock of Gwalior.

 Rani Lakshmi Bai has an enduring impact on generations of people.
 Many institutions bear her name in honor.
 A few are Rani Lakshmi Bai Central Agricultural University in Jhansi, the Maharani Laxmi Bai Medical College in Jhansi, and the Lakshmi Bai National University of Physical Education in Gwalior.
-Even Subhash Chandra Bose had established a unit in his Indian National Army, that is, Rani of Jhansi Regiment for women.
+Even Subhash Chandra Bose established a unit in his Indian National Army, the Rani of Jhansi Regiment, for women.

 Revolt And Mutiny Of 1857